 Following the guidelines contained in this guide does not assure individual modifiers that the products they modify comply with U.S. Federal or Canadian Motor Vehicle Safety Standards in effect at the time of the modification.
 The guidelines set forth are based on engineering analyses of typical police vehicles.
 If followed, the modifier's efforts in certifying vehicles to applicable standards should be aided.
 Compliance testing that may be required for certification of specific vehicle configurations or construction is, however, the sole responsibility of the individual modifier.

-The only Crown Victoria models suitable for use in police service are the pursuit-related Police Interceptor (body code P71) and the Commercial Heavy Duty Use Long Wheel Base Crown Victoria (body code P70) with the optional police package.
+The only Crown Victoria model suitable for use in police service is the pursuit-related Police Interceptor (body code P71).

-DuPont[TM] and KEVLAR[®] are trademarks or registered trademarks of DuPont or its affiliates.
+DuPontTM and KEVLAR® are trademarks or registered trademarks of DuPont or its affiliates.

 General Information